It’s been 27 years since Warner E. Hodges threw back a drink, but it wouldn’t be honest to say he didn’t have fun before the booze took over his life.

 “I tried every shorter, quicker path I could think of, and none of them worked.
 I was drunk every day,” he said.
 I heard it described one time that it’s like being on a merry-go-round, and if they’d just stop the ride, I could get off … but they never stopped the ride.
 And in that state, you’re not making great decisions.”

 His friend, however, seemed to be living proof that this new way of life had potential.
-When that friend picked up five years and blew Hodges’ mind, he was necessarily all in — but his friend believed, and that was enough to jump-start Hodges’ own sobriety.
+When that friend picked up five years and blew Hodges’ mind, he wasn't necessarily all in — but his friend believed, and that was enough to jump-start Hodges’ own sobriety.

 “They told me, ‘Don’t drink today, and come back tomorrow,’ and I thought, ‘Wow — I can do that, if that’s all I’ve got to do,’” he said.